TotalMiner/totalminer.github.io/lua/functions/other/explosion.md

 - `x`: The x component of the map point of the explosion.
 - `y`: The y component of the map point of the explosion.
 - `z`: The z component of the map point of the explosion.
-- `radius`: The radius of the explosion specified in blocks
+- `radius`: The radius of the explosion specified in blocks, Max 25
-- `strength`: The strength of the explosion (some blocks are resistant to low strength explosions
+- `strength`: The strength of the explosion (some blocks are resistant to low strength explosions, Max 300

 ___